chirpley/docs/docs/source/wallet.rst

 ------------

 By connecting your web3 wallet you'll be able to withdraw and deposit funds.
 At the moment we're only supporting the Binance Smart Chain.
+Check this article to add BSC to your wallet (https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain)
 Just click on the "Connect Wallet" button and a pop-up shows with the connection options.

 .. thumbnail:: _static/images/connect-wallet1.png